 Button mapping determines what sources are selected by the buttons on the Control Panel MEs.
-The Button Mapping menu is accessed via User Setups, Panel Prefs, Button Mapping (Figure 121).
+The Button Mapping menu is accessed via User Setups, Panel Prefs, Button Mapping (Figure 122).

-Figure 121.
-Button Mapping Menu
+Figure 122.
+Button Mapping Menu.
+Logical Sources

-Select the desired Bank(s) on the left, a Source Select button on the scrolling list in the center of the menu, then assign a source to that button from the scrolling list on the right.
+Select the desired Bank(s) on the left, a Source Select button on the scrolling list in the center of the menu, then assign a source to that button from the scrolling lists on the right.